paajasan/Allas-backup/README.md

 Next, modify the options on the first few lines of setup_allas_bu.sh to set the CSC user (unless you have the same username on your desktop) and each project, which you will want to run these backups for.

 The script makes conf files with the authentication keys for each project, and moves them to `$HOME/.allas_bu_confs/project_<number>`.
 It also make an example `conf` file which you should modify in the next step.
+Run it with

+    bash setup_allas_bu.sh

 ### Backup script